Religion (and philosophy)

 the groundwork for the 18th century

 and modern biblical criticism

-(an open minded scholarly "study and investigation of biblical writings that seeks to make discerning judgments about these writings).
+(an open minded scholarly study and investigation of biblical writings seeking to make discerning judgments about these writings).
 For most of Europe,

-this put an end to governments recognizing superstition and the end of acts like "witch burning".
-Roman Catholics
+this put an end to governments recognizing superstition and the end of acts like

-after he conquered Spain.
-Spinoza's enlightenment continued in 18th and 19th
+country.
+Spinoza's enlightenment continued in 18th and

 acquired then compared with ancient historical records and found to be